(425) 200-4646

 Therapeutic and Integrative Yoga

 Although most of my training has been in the field of therapeutic, alignment, integrative and wellness yoga I'm not a certified yoga therapist.
-Many of the my instructors have been certified yoga therapists, and I've been extremely fortunate to have trained with these instructors.
-Due to my training I have a lot of background in therapeutic yoga, and I apply what I've learned into my teaching practice.
+Many of the my instructors have been certified yoga therapists, and Certified Health Care Practitioners.
+I've been extremely fortunate to have trained with these instructors.
+Due to my training I have a lot of background in therapeutic, injury prevention and trauma informed and sensitive yoga, and apply what I've learned into my teaching/facilitating practice.

 Qualifications and Workshops